f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

-**Using the GUI:**
+**Using the webUI:**

-Using the system controller GUI you can backup the confd configuration database using the **System Settings -> Configuration Backup** page.
+Using the system controller webUI you can backup the confd configuration database using the **System Settings -> Configuration Backup** page.
 Click the **Create** button and provide a name for the backup file.

 .. image:: images/velos_f5os_configuration_backup_and_restore/image1.png
    :width: 45%